 15. Slumdog Millionaire (2008)

-Danny Boyle’s Academy Award winning film on a slum boy who becomes a millionaire had the actor in a small role, where he played the police inspector who beats Dev Patel’s character, Jamal – believing him to be a cheat.
-He has to explain himself to the cop, and Khan’s mixture of tough, no-nonsense yet jagged authority with a hint of gentleness makes him just right for the role, a diametric opposite to the dramatic and hollow host of the show played by Anil Kapoor.
+Danny Boyle’s Academy Award-winning film on a slum boy who becomes a millionaire had the actor in a small role, where he played the police inspector who beats Dev Patel’s character, Jamal – believing him to be a cheat.
+He has to explain himself to the cop.
+Khan’s mixture of tough, no-nonsense yet jagged authority with a hint of gentleness makes him just right for the role, a diametric opposite to the dramatic and hollow host of the show played by Anil Kapoor.